See how the street play movement is growing across the UK.

-Street play in Leeds has been pioneered by neighbours in one street which has been playing out regularly since September 2011 – you can watch a news piece on Made in Leeds TV showing their street on a playing out day here.
+Street play in Leeds was pioneered by neighbours in one street which has been playing out regularly since September 2011 – you can watch a news piece on Made in Leeds TV showing their street on a playing out day.

 The same street featured on BBC Radio 4 PM programme in March 2014 in which children and adults who live there talked about what playing out has meant for them.
 Listen to the report.

-Leeds council launched its street play policy in May 2015.
-This allows residents to apply for closures up to once a week.
+Leeds council launched its street play policy in May 2015, which allows residents to apply for closures up to once a week.
 For full details visit the council’s street play page.

 Designing Streets for Play – Research and Observation